Zendro-dev/Zendro-dev.github.io/setup_backend.md

 ```
 $ cd /your-path/backend-skeleton
-$ node_modules/.bin/sequelize db:migrate
-$ node server.js
+$ migrateDbAndStartServer.sh
 ```
-`$ node_modules/.bin/sequelize db:migrate` command will create the tables specified in the migrations folder.
-With credential as in config/config.json file.
+The command `migrateDbAndStartServer.sh` will use the appropriate database credentials in `config/data_models_storage_config.json` to create the tables specified in the migrations folder, .

-*Note:* For the command `$ node_modules/.bin/sequelize db:migrate` a data base should be already configured locally as in `config/config.json` file, which is part of the project.
-If you followed all the instructions, this file should be in  `/your-path/backend-skeleton/config/config.json`

 <br/><br/>
 _**Setup environment variables**_